 What are the benefits of a strong brand?

 There are endless branding benefits to building and maintaining a strong branding strategy.
-Here are five of the major benefits of brand success you can expect to see when you have a strong brand:
+Here are five of the major benefits of brand success you can expect once your brand becomes a recognizable, trusted presence:

 1. Customer recognition.

-In addition to building the foundations of your brand reputation, customer recognition also helps customers begin to feel comfortable with your brand.
-When customers remember you, they start to feel like they already know you.
+Recognition also builds comfort.
+When customers remember you, they feel like they already know you.
+With positive experiences, this familiarity becomes loyalty, and loyalty becomes advocacy.
 If this feeling grows and their experience with your company is a positive one, they will be far more likely to buy from you once, then again, and again, and finally recommend you to others.

 2. Competitive edge in the market.

 A competitive edge is what differentiates your brand in the marketplace.
 When customers recognize and back your brand, it gives your company an advantage over your less easily identifiable competitors.
-The more recognition you receive and the greater your brand awareness, the more competitive you will be with other well-known brands.
+The more recognizable your brand becomes, the more competitive you are against others in your category.

 How do you employ strong branding practices to gain a competitive edge in the market?
 Start thinking of your brand as a powerful tool.
 You can use it to help people identify your products and services as the ones that will meet their needs.
 You can also use it to give them a sense of belonging to a group of like-minded individuals who share common values and beliefs.